nmharmon8/Triangular-Arbitrage/index.md

 from collections import defaultdict
 ```

-Kamil Madac client makes it easy to start a session with Bitstamp:
+Kamil Madac's client makes it easy to start a session with Bitstamp:

 ```python
 public_client = bitstamp.client.Public()